-6. Phoenix, Arizona

-From hiking the famed Camelback Mountain to exploring the Musical Instrument Museum, the greater Phoenix area offers the opportunity to experience a diversity of activities in a single destination.
-And while it might seem cliché to ride in a rainbow-colored hot air balloon, it is strongly recommended.
+From hiking the famed Camelback Mountain to exploring the Musical Instrument Museum, the greater Phoenix area offers the opportunity to experience diverse activities in a single destination.
+And while it might seem cliché for the LGBT family to ride in a rainbow-colored hot air balloon … it is strongly recommended.

 7. Provincetown, Massachusetts

-[No. 11]